ALIHEBA/ML_CS229_Stanford/README.md

 #Heatmap
 According to the Oxford dictionary, a heatmap (or heat map) is “a representation of data in the form of a map or diagram in which data values are represented as colors”.
 One of the most effective ways to express a heatmap that can be used on mathematical models is through the use of matrices where each cell represents a square portion of space in a given measuring distance system and the colors represent the intensity of the studied event that happened on each cell mapped.

+#Encoding
+Machine learning algorithms cannot work with categorical data directly, categorical data must be converted to number.

+Label Encoding
+One hot encoding
+Dummy variable trap

+#Label encoding
+refers to transforming the word labels into numerical form so that the algorithms can understand how to operate on them.

+#A One hot encoding
+is a representation of categorical variable as binary vectors.It allows the representation of categorical data to be more expresive.
+This first requires that the categorical values be mapped to integer values, that is label encoding.
+Then, each integer value is represented as a binary vector that is all zero values except the index of the integer, which is marked with a 1.

+#The Dummy variable trap
+is a scenario in which the independent variable are multicollinear, a scenario in which two or more variables are highly correlated in simple term one variable can be predicted from the others.